duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

 1. Create a SonarCloud account

-   A service endpoint holds the configuration information VSTS requires to connect to an external service, in this case SonarCloud.
+   A service endpoint provides the information VSTS requires to connect to an external service, in this case SonarCloud.
 There is a custom SonarCloud endpoint that requires two pieces of information: the identity of the organization in SonarCloud, and a token that the VSTS build can use to connect to SonarCloud.
 We will create both while setting up the endpoint.

    - click on the **your SonarCloud account security page** link